sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc2000/README.md

 Yahou contemporary with one of these two events.

-Since Exodus and Joshua happened so close to each other (~40 years) we can basically bunch these all up into one event.
+Since Exodus and Joshua happened so close to each other (~40 years) we can basically bunch these all up into one ECDO event.
 We also have Moses who lived for 120 years and was 80 at the time of Exodus; many of these other events are cited as being contemporary to him.
 So these temporal dependencies are good anchor points in my opinion.

 ### Cataclysm Details